StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - Description: Threshold to determine whether a table in an external data source (Hive, Iceberg, Hudi) is a small table during automatic collection.
 If the table has rows less than this value, the table is considered a small table.
 - Introduced in: v3.2

+#### enable_statistic_collect_on_first_load

+- Unit: -
+- Default: true
+- Description: Whether to automatically collect statistics when data is loaded into a table for the first time.
+If a table has multiple partitions, any data loading into an empty partition of this table will trigger automatic statistics collection on this partition.
+If new tables are frequently created and data is frequently loaded, the memory and CPU overhead will increase.
+- Introduced in: v3.1

 #### enable_local_replica_selection

 - Unit: -